 Now Reading

-As we step into a new year, many of us seek to deepen and expand our faith, looking for guidance and inspiration to navigate life’s complexities.
+As we step into a new season, many of us seek to deepen and expand our faith, looking for guidance and inspiration to navigate life’s complexities.
 In this pursuit, books can be our most profound companions, offering wisdom, insight and a sense of connection.
 Whether you’re well-versed in religious texts or just beginning your spiritual journey, there’s plenty of books to choose from that will help you strengthen your faith and grow closer to both God and the Church.

-Here’s eight books to get you started:
+Here’s 10 books to get you started:

 The Cost of Discipleship